Sauhard74/Ell-ena/docs/ai-integration.md

    - Make AI reasoning transparent when appropriate
    - Clearly indicate when content is AI-generated

-## Future AI Enhancements
+## Future AI Enhancement Plans

 ### Roadmap for AI Features

-Future enhancements to Ell-ena's AI capabilities include:
+After the initial implementation, I plan to enhance Ell-ena's AI capabilities with:

 1. **Multi-modal Understanding**:
    - Process images and documents for additional context